-In many cities besides New York, $200 gets you a nice room at a good hotel, with shampoo, a shower cap, and maybe even an in-room coffeepot.
+In many cities besides New York, $250 gets you a nice room at a good hotel, with shampoo, a shower cap, and maybe even an in-room coffeepot.
 In New York, not so much.
-But with some digging and some deals, it is possible to find a clean room, a soft mattress, free Internet, and fresh-baked cookies for under two Franklins.
-I tested seven hotels, staying on weekends and booking rooms online to take advantage of deals.
-Prices can vary widely (especially in the fall and spring high seasons) and often go up during the week.
+But with some digging and some deals, it is possible to find a clean room, a soft mattress, free Internet, and fresh-baked cookies for two-and-a-half Franklins.
+Note: Prices can vary widely (especially in the fall and spring high seasons) and often go up during the week.

 2 Exchange Pl., Jersey City, N.J.; 201-469-1234

 The best $300 hotel in New York is in New Jersey—a one-stop, four-minute PATH ride or short Water Taxi ride from lower Manhattan.
 My room has water and city views (not all do, but the ultranice front-desk agent upgraded me because there was available space).
 The room is 400 feet, with low-key and sophisticated touches: a granite bathroom sink; a rather masculine taupe, brown, and gray color scheme; a good-size desk for working; and very upscale bedding—plus a spectacular view of the Woolworth Building.

 414 W. 46th St., nr.
 Ninth Ave.; 212-399-0006